jmrr/phd_thesis/Corrections/list_of_changes.md

   proved success for other tasks such as object categorisation (Chatfield et al., 2011).

-    Finally, I have added to Section 4.5.1 the fact that an evaluation with smaller dictionary (64 words for the case of VLAD and 400 for HA) was conducted but showed poorer results.
+  Finally, I have added to Section 4.5.1 the fact that an evaluation with a smaller dictionary (64 words for the case of VLAD and 400 for HA) was conducted but showed poorer results.
 The following comment was included:

   > Large dictionary sizes for an ambiguous dataset such as RSM might not seem